-We are offering 19,444,444 common shares, par value \$0.01 per share, pursuant to this prospectus supplement.
-We have granted the underwriters in this offering an option for a period of 30 days to purchase up to 2,916,667 additional common shares from us on the same terms and conditions as set forth herein.
-Scorpio Holdings Limited, a related party, has agreed to purchase 3,666,666 common shares at the public offering price.
-In addition, Robert Bugbee, our President and a director, and one of our non-executive directors have agreed to purchase 222,222 and 11,111 common shares, respectively, at the public offering price.
+We are offering \$200 million of our common shares, par value \$0.01 per share, pursuant to this prospectus supplement.
+We have granted the underwriters in this offering an option for a period of 30 days to purchase up to additional common shares from us on the same terms and conditions as set forth herein.
+Scorpio Holdings Limited has indicated an interest to purchase at least \$30 million of common shares at the public offering price.